Parking While Intoxicated

 If you are in a parked car and found to be intoxicated, you could be arrested and charged with a DWI.
 Factors such as where the car is, how or when it got there, and your level of intoxication all play a role in what might happen to you.
-Sleeping in your car with no intent of driving, even if your engine is not running, could still mean that you face a DWI charge.
+Sleeping in your car with no intention of driving, even if your engine is not running, could still mean that you face a DWI charge.
 Being charged with a DWI in this kind of situation can be particularly frustrating, and that is why you need to hire a lawyer who has experience fighting these charges.

 When you hire The Wilder Law Firm, you will be putting more than 25 years of experience with DWI cases in your corner.
 Trying to do the right thing and not actually drive can carry the same penalties that a drunk driver would face.
-At a time like this, you need my experience and dedication to not only establish the most effective defense for you, but to intervene and communicate with the judicial system on your behalf.
+At a time like this, you need my experience and dedication to not only establish the most effective defense for you but to intervene and communicate with the judicial system on your behalf.
 Call The Wilder Law Firm at 469-551-8609 for immediate help.

-What is Parking While Intoxicated?
+What Is Parking While Intoxicated?

 Parking while intoxicated is not an official crime in the Texas Penal Code.
 However, it can be a factor that leads to a DWI charge.
 The DWI law is defined as a situation where a person is intoxicated and also operates a motor vehicle in a public place (Texas Penal Code Section 49.04(a)).
 The issue is that the penal code defines the terms “intoxicated” and “motor vehicle” but it does not define the term “operate.”
-Due to this, law enforcement can take certain liberties in establishing “operation” of the motor vehicle.
+Due to this, law enforcement can take certain liberties in establishing the “operation” of the motor vehicle.
 Essentially, if the ignition is on, the police can claim that you were operating the motor vehicle, even if you were sleeping.

 There are two scenarios where being in a parked car could result in a DWI charge being filed.